smitelli/cosmodoc/src/content/topics/joystick-functions/index.md

 * `toptime`: The length of the timing interval seen on the Y channel when the joystick was at its topmost position.
 * `righttime`:  The length of the timing interval seen on the X channel when the joystick was at its rightmost position.
 * `bottomtime`: The length of the timing interval seen on the Y channel when the joystick was at its bottommost position.
 * `scancode`: Holds a copy of the most recent byte that was sent from the keyboard.
+This value is explicitly zeroed to start.
 * `state`: A {{< lookup/cref JoystickState >}} structure containing the state of the two joystick buttons.

 The `stick` value should be either {{< lookup/cref name="JOYSTICK" text="JOYSTICK_A" >}} or {{< lookup/cref name="JOYSTICK" text="JOYSTICK_B" >}} to select that joystick.
 The game only implements {{< lookup/cref name="JOYSTICK" text="JOYSTICK_A" >}}, and this is the only value that will work correctly.